Guilford County assistance programs.

 Many of the non-profits and programs mentioned above are all inclusive, meaning they can meet many needs of the low income, such as energy bills, food, rent, and more.
 However there are several organizations that focus just on rent and housing.
 Read more on rent assistance in Greensboro region.

-If you need free legal advice on civili issues, such as foreclosures, evictions, utility bill disconnection, government programs, domestic issues and more, Legal Aid of North Carolina (LANC) is a nonprofit law firm that provides free legal services and counsel to lower income people, seniors, disabled, and others.
+If you need free legal advice on civil issues, such as foreclosures, evictions, utility bill disconnection, government programs, domestic issues and more, Legal Aid of North Carolina (LANC) is a nonprofit law firm.
+The lawyers provide free legal services and counsel to lower income people, seniors, disabled, and others.
 The goal is to ensure everyone has access to justice and fair representation.
 Call them at 866-219-5262, or click here to learn more about North Carolina free legal assistance programs.

 The Salvation Army is another organization that can provide people with cash grants and funds to pay bills.
 Their assistance depends on funding, and the demand for help is always very high.
 They can provide cash to help pay rent, a missed mortgage payment, or gas, electric, and water bills.
 But the assistance doesn’t stop there.